amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 In this article, I am going to focus on the UK, as that's where the 10 charities I worked with operate.

-_TLDR; You need to own your donation form and have your own "cover our fees" upsell that your org keeps.
+_TL;DR: You need to own your donation form and have your own "cover our fees" upsell that your org keeps.
 The "donor covers fees" offered by platforms will cost you thousands!_

 ## How does the calculator above work?